SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/CO3/DSV CO3.md

 -   **The Index**: The index allows for powerful ways to access and manipulate data.
 It can be the default integer index (`0, 1, 2, ...`) or a custom index (e.g., names, dates, or other unique identifiers).
 -   **Primary Use Case**: A Series is the go-to structure for handling **single-column data**, such as a time series of stock prices, a list of student marks, or a column of temperatures.

-***
-[Image: A diagram showing a Pandas Series.
-On the left, a column labeled "Index" contains labels like 'a', 'b', 'c'.
-On the right, a column labeled "Data" contains values like 100, 200, 300.
-An arrow indicates that the underlying data is a NumPy array.]
-***

 ---